Vonage Holdings Corp. (VG): Skating on Thin Ice? We Know the Answer

 Vonage Holdings Corp.
-(NASDAQ:VG) went up by 2.74% from its latest closing price compared to the recent 1-year high of $15.72.
-The company’s stock price has collected 5.06% of gains in the last five trading sessions.
-Press Release reported on 04/19/21 that Vonage Recognized in the 2021 Gartner Peer Insights ‘Voice of the Customer’: UCaaS Worldwide Report
+(NASDAQ:VG) went down by -1.27% from its latest closing price compared to the recent 1-year high of $15.72.
+The company’s stock price has collected 1.82% of gains in the last five trading sessions.
+Press Release reported 22 hours ago that CIVICA Selects Vonage for Next Generation Local Authority Communications

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.